nw2190/ConvPDE/Poisson_Varying_Domain/Setup/README.md

 ## Generating the Dataset
-The files for dataset creation are stored in the `Setup/` subdirectories for each problem setup.
-Various dataset parameters (e.g. the total number of examples to create) are available in the `flags.py` files.
+Various dataset parameters (e.g. the total number of examples to create) are available in the `setup_flags.py` files.

 The predefined settings assume that 8 CPUs are available.
 The Python [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) package is used to parallelize the dataset creation procedures, and the CPU count can be adjusted using the `--cpu_count` flag.